 For the pedestrian signs, there are template options for no image, portrait image and landscape image.

 These downloads are zip files containing Adobe Illustrator template files.
-You need Adobe Illustrator on your computer to be able to customise these templates for your project.
+You will need Adobe Illustrator on your computer to be able to customise these templates for your project.

 For further information please contact your local Regional Development Victoria representative or email firstname.lastname@example.org.